diegoldnascimento/nvim/README.md

 - [lualine.nvim](https://github.com/shadmansaleh/lualine.nvim) - A blazing fast and easy to configure Neovim statusline written in Lua.
 - [bufferline.nvim](https://github.com/akinsho/bufferline.nvim) - A snazzy 💅 buffer line (with tabpage integration) for Neovim built using lua.
 - [colorizer.lua](https://github.com/norcalli/nvim-colorizer.lua) - A high-performance color highlighter for Neovim which has no external dependencies!
 Written in performant Luajit.
 - [vim-illuminate](https://github.com/RRethy/vim-illuminate) - Vim plugin for automatically highlighting other uses of the word under the cursor using either LSP, Tree-sitter, or regex matching.
-- [fine-cdmline.nvim](https://github.com/VonHeikemen/fine-cmdline.nvim) - A floating input shows up, you a enter a command and you're done.
-You can use <Tab> completion like the regular cmdline, and can also navigate the command history with <Up> and <Down> arrows.
-That's it.
+- [noice.vim](https://github.com/folke/noice.nvim) - Highly experimental plugin that completely replaces the UI for messages, cmdline and the popupmenu.

 ### LSP